 Looking at the March Madness trends over the years, a die-hard follower would know that often, a two seed falls in the third round.
 Therefore, that leaves at least one 7 or 10 seed to move on to the Sweet 16.
 The key is picking the right one.

-San Diego State is an under the radar team heading into the tournament, but as many people know, the tournament often can come down to high quality guard play and a surprise performance.
-The Aztecs feature three guards that average more than nine points a game, with Jamaal Franklin leading the way, averaging 17 points per game.
+San Diego State is an under the radar team heading into the tournament.
+As many people know, the tournament often comes down to high quality guard play and a surprise performance.
+The Aztecs feature three guards that average more than nine points a game.
+Jamaal Franklin leads the way, averaging 17 points per game.

 Georgetown – a likely third round opponent – has struggled to meet expectations as a high seed over the last five years of the tournament..
 If these teams were to face off, it would likely result in a low-scoring game, with both teams averaging in the top 20 in field goal percentage defense.
 If San Diego State can find a way to contain Otto Porter, the Aztecs could be a Cinderella story.